- Opportunity Identification & Proposal Development (RDS)

 The Office of Sponsored Research (OSR) is the Authorized Organizational Representative (AOR) for the Georgetown University Medical Center (GUMC).

-Upon receiving the transmittal package via TRACS, the OSR Pre-award Manager (John Bustillos (202-687-0020, firstname.lastname@example.org) reviews GUMC applications for compliance with sponsor and University policies.
+Upon receiving the transmittal package via GU PASS, the OSR Pre-award Manager (John Bustillos (202-687-0020, firstname.lastname@example.org) reviews GUMC applications for compliance with sponsor and University policies.
 GUMC investigators must submit a proposal and obtain OSR approval for any potential award that involves reporting requirements (progress reports, milestones, etc.) and a budget or estimate of expenses.

-A completed TRACS transmittal package is required for all sponsored research proposals and applications (including paper applications.)
+A completed GU PASS transmittal package is required for all sponsored research proposals and applications (including paper applications.)
 If a completed transmittal package (including all required signatures and assurances) is not received ten (10) or more days prior to the submission deadline, it may be rejected or will be subject to conditional approval.

 - Principal Investigators (PIs) are responsible for technical and financial quality and accuracy of their grant and contract applications.